tiluckdave/ai/Readme.md

 - **BestFS (Best-First Search):** Expands the most promising node, based on some evaluation function.
 It is not complete or optimal.
 - **A\* (A-Star):** Evaluates nodes by combining the cost to reach the node and an estimate of the cost to get from the node to the goal.
 It is both complete and optimal.
 - **AO* (Anytime Optimized A*):** An extension of A\* that finds an optimal solution while continuously improving it until a time limit is reached.
 It is both complete and optimal.

+## Additional Problem Types

+### Constraint Satisfaction Problems (CSP)

+CSPs involve variables that have to be assigned values subject to constraints.
+Examples include scheduling problems, Sudoku, and map coloring.

+### Cryptarithmetic Puzzles

+Cryptarithmetic puzzles are a type of mathematical puzzle where the digits of some numbers are replaced by letters.
+The aim is to decipher the original digits.

+### N-Queens Problem

+The N-Queens problem involves placing N chess queens on an N×N chessboard so that no two queens threaten each other.

+## Prolog

+Prolog is a logic programming language associated with artificial intelligence and computational linguistics.
+It's particularly well-suited for tasks that involve logical inference, such as expert systems and natural language processing.